filtercutter/Website/_posts/2011-03-10-svetlana-industries-1-up.md

 ![Vinyl Image]({{ site.url }}/images/1up-small.jpg)
 {: .image-right}

 Label continued to release vinyl records, and in the next couple of years built quite a good reputation.
 It was mainly because Svetlana was realy looking much further then the balkan region itself.
-Artists from arround the world was releasing tunes and remixes, including Teebs from Los Angeles, Demokracy form Russia, or Kelpe from England.
+Artists from around the world was releasing tunes and remixes, including Teebs from Los Angeles, Demokracy form Russia, or Kelpe from England.

 After a litle brake, the label will hopefully continue to release their amazing music again soon, because it is a will of them many fans from the wide world.